Netflix/falcor/documentation/router.md

 ### 2. A Single Falcor Route Can Match Multiple Paths

 Traditional App server Routers only need to match the URL path, because HTTP requests are designed to retrieve a single resource.
-In contrast a single HTTP request to a Falcor application server may contain multiple [paths](http://netflix.github.io/falcor/documentation/paths.html) in the query string.
-As a result a single Falcor route can match multiple [paths](http://netflix.github.io/falcor/documentation/paths.html) at once.
+In contrast, a single HTTP request to a Falcor application server may contain multiple [paths](http://netflix.github.io/falcor/documentation/paths.html) in the query string.
+As a result, a single Falcor route can match multiple [paths](http://netflix.github.io/falcor/documentation/paths.html) at once.
 Matching multiple [paths](http://netflix.github.io/falcor/documentation/paths.html) in a single route can be more efficient in the event they can be retrieved with a single backend request.

 The following request attempts to retrieve the name and length of the todos list: